bradenbest/tty-banner/README.md

     [x] [x] [x] [ ]

-As for "cells", in a terminal, I noticed that the most "squarey" shape you can get from monospace characters is 4x2
+As for `cells`, in a terminal, I noticed that the most "squarey" shape you can get from monospace characters is 4x2

 That is, 4 spaces, on 2 rows